userre5u/low-lvl-projects/injector/README.md

-The following video shows how to infect the entire /bin/ folder
+The following video shows how to infect a copy of the /bin/ folder